gmofishsauce/v6502demo/README.md

 The team maintained a wiki that used MediaWiki technology.
 The wiki is no longer functional, [as you can see](http://visual6502.org/wiki).
-This repository represents my personal effort to restore this content to easy availability on the internet.
+This repository represents my personal effort to **restore** the wiki's content to availability on the internet.

-This site, however, is not a wiki; it is historical documentation.
+_This_ site, however, is not a wiki; it is historical documentation.
 It is a [static, markdown-base website](https://gmofishsauce.github.io/v6502demo/wiki) in Github Pages.
-It is still under construction.
 The process used to build the site is described below.

 The original Wiki states: